-With special places to shelter and interesting plants to see all year round there is a lot to explore in the garden.
+With special places to shelter and interesting plants to see all year round, there's a lots to explore in the garden.

 Trelissick is a woodland garden hidden in the banks of the Fal, with far - reaching maritime views.
 The garden as it looks today with canopies of Beech, sweet chestnut, and specimen conifers is roughly from 1870 onwards.